Chri1607/NOVAIMS-Projects-Portfolio/README.md

 # 🎓 Nova IMS Projects Portfolio
-Academic year 2024/2025 · Data Science Degree
+Academic year 2024/2025

 ## 📌 Overview
-This repository contains the academic projects I developed during my year at NOVA IMS.
+This repository contains a selection of projects developed during my full academic year as an Erasmus student at NOVA IMS – Information Management School.
 Each project focuses on a different area of data science and artificial intelligence, using real datasets, practical coding, and applied research.

 ---